 Accommodating breast implant volume occurs at the cellular level.
 The body is uniquely capable of adapting to tissue changes underneath the skin.
 This is most readily seen during pregnancy with the expansion of a woman’s abdominal skin.

 We also see the tissues accommodate after:

 - The surgical placement of a tissue expander for reconstructive surgeries

 - Weight gain where there is hypertrophy or growth of the underlying fatty tissue

 These natural processes take time, and thus most patients do not appreciate the eventual skin stretch and accommodation.
 This slower growth rate is in contradistinction to breast augmentation, where all of the breast growth happens immediately at the time of surgery.

 The Breast Implant Settling Process

 The accommodation process takes time as new collagen must be built and remodeled according to the underlying forces.
 In most instances, this usually occurs between 3 and 6 months from surgery.
-Although the process begins to happen immediately, the final position of implants is likely not to be seen until many months after the procedure.
+Although the process begins to happen immediately, the implants’ final position is likely not to be seen until many months after the procedure.